 There is no question that House 406 is a hidden gem for most of the North Shore residents—and is rapidly becoming the next hot spot for a date night around town.
-In an intimate setting, personalized service and a friendly and cozy atmosphere, House 406 might take you by surprise with their buttery steaks, unique deserts, not to mention their specialty crafted cocktails—pushing the envelope with cocktail mixology.
+In an intimate setting, personalized service, and a friendly and cozy atmosphere, House 406 might take you by surprise with their buttery steaks, unique deserts, not to mention their specialty crafted cocktails—pushing the envelope with cocktail mixology.

-Owners Jennifer Eisen (formerly chef Stephanie Izard of Girl & the Goat and Little Goat’s right hand woman) and partner chef Eloin Amador opened their farm-to-table restaurant this past summer and feature, fresh, locally sourced and seasonal dishes and are constantly adding new inspiring and delicious items to the menu.
+Owners Jennifer Eisen (formerly chef Stephanie Izard of Girl & the Goat and Little Goat’s right-hand woman) and partner chef Eloin Amador opened their farm-to-table restaurant this past summer and feature, fresh, locally sourced and seasonal dishes and are constantly adding new inspiring, and delicious items to the menu.

 The cocktails were exquisite and we enjoyed learning that the unique recipes are all made from scratch in house.
 The New York Delhi was a unique combination of gin, pineapple, curry nectar all with a hint of barbeque flavoring.
-The Good Hunting, another enticing pick—features bonded rye, carpano antica, applejack, drambuie and, of course, smoke.
+The Good Hunting, another enticing pick—features bonded rye, carpano antica, applejack, drambuie, and, of course, smoke.

-Don’t leave without trying at least a few things off of their unique dessert menu like the Churros Bread Pudding featured in a salted caramel sauce, Black Dog Gelato’s Mexican Hot Chocolate Gelato that brings a nice spicy kick to finalize your meal.
+Don’t leave without trying at least a few things off of their unique dessert menu as the Churros Bread Pudding featured in a salted caramel sauce, Black Dog Gelato’s Mexican Hot Chocolate Gelato that brings a nice spicy kick to finalize your meal.
 The Chocolate & Peanut Butter Lava Cake featured malted vanilla bean gelato, Reese’s Peanut Butter Cuts in a Peanut Butter sauce.

-For a unique evening out featuring highly creative dishes, cocktails and desserts, visit House 406 at 1143 1/2 Church St Northbrook, IL.
+For a unique evening out featuring highly creative dishes, cocktails, and desserts, visit House 406 at 1143 1/2 Church St Northbrook, IL.
 Reservations can be on opentable.com or by calling the restaurant at 847-714-0200.